Aiding & Abetting Lawyer in San Diego

 Aiding and abetting is often termed accomplice liability; it is when law enforcement and the prosecutor in a criminal case has rounded up those who are thought to have any level of involvement in a criminal case, no matter how minor.
 Charges can be filed against you even if you were not present when the crime was committed.
 If the prosecutor alleges that you were aware that the criminal act was being planned and that you encouraged the commission of the crime in some way or facilitated or aided in its commission by your actions or words, you can face charges as an aider and abettor.

 The skills of your defense counsel are the most important factor in what happens to you.
 You need a talented and aggressive criminal attorney that has years of success at trial working on your defense case immediately.
-Call the firm and speak with our attorney before your case progresses any further through the system.
+Call the firm and speak with our San Diego defense attorney before your case progresses any further through the system.
 Do not answer any questions posed to you by law enforcement.
 Exercise your right to remain silent and retain the services of our firm immediately.
 As a board certified criminal law specialist, Attorney Dicks is well-equipped to defend you against these serious criminal charges.

 To prove a person guilty of aiding and abetting a crime, it must be proven that:

 - The perpetrator actually committed the crime in question;